rokicki/type3search/README.md

 # Current Status

-I have completed the changes to dvips (except for fully documenting the implementation).
+I have completed the changes to dvips (except for making it optional and fully documenting the implementation).
 I also have the experimental code in this directory so you can see the impact without needing to rebuild dvips.